-The Memorial Union has a Grants Information Collection run by Nikki Busch.
-This library collection of print and on-line resources assists students in finding external funding, grants, scholarships and fellowships.
-Students may make individual appointments with Ms. Busch to customize their fellowship search.
+The Memorial Library has a Grants Information Collection.
+This library collection of print and online resources assists students in finding external funding, grants, scholarships and fellowships.
+Students may make individual appointments with the grants librarian to customize their fellowship search.
 Please visit http://grants.library.wisc.edu for more information.